 One aspect that most drivers completely forget about when calculating the costs of a car accident is the fact that their insurance premium is likely to see a substantial spike in the next few months or the following year.
 This may be the case even if you weren’t at fault!

 Different states have different laws when it comes to car insurance premiums and when an insurance provider may or may not raise coverage fees based on accident records.
 It may be substantial enough that you need to switch insurance companies completely.
-And if you were at fault, even partially, expect to lose up to a few thousand bucks in insurance costs over the next few years.
+And if you were at fault, even partially, expect to lose up to a few thousand bucks in insurance costs and might be required to purchase SR22 insurance in the next few years.

 What to do after an accident